What is Routine Auto Maintenance?

 Your car uses a number of specialty fluids to operate its various systems.
 From time to time the fluids need to be drained and refilled to ensure they are free of contaminants.
 Common fluid services include the cooling system flush, power steering flush, differential flush, transmission flush and brake fluid flush.

 Routine auto maintenance is key to a long road life for your vehicle.
-If your car or truck is due for auto maintenance in Saratoga Springs be sure to make an appointment with The Car Doctors Tire Pros.
+If your car or truck is due for auto maintenance in Saratoga Springs be sure to make an appointment with Car Doctors.
 We offer bumper to bumper service for most makes and models of import and domestic autos.
 Call us today at (801) 701-3518 or stop by our shop at 2158 N Redwood Road for new tires or expert auto repair in Saratoga Springs.

 Written By Brian Corey